TheOdinProject/curriculum/ruby_programming/advanced_ruby/blocks.md

 my_other_lambda = -> { puts "hello from the other side" }
 ~~~

-To call a lambda you just just the `call` method.
+To call a lambda you just call the `call` method.

 ~~~ruby
 my_lambda = -> { puts "high five" }